h4rvey-g/ob-Notes/USMLE/Cardiology/ECGs.md

 # Bundle Branch Block
 mnemonic: William Marrow
 ![[Pasted image 20230622220505.png]]
+In left bundle branch block
+- The R wave in the lateral leads may be either “M-shaped”, notched, monophasic, or an RS complex![[Pasted image 20230803202721.png]]
 In right bundle branch block, the right precordial leads will show <mark style="background: #FFF3A34A;">ST-segment depression and T-wave inversion</mark>.
 Similarly, in left bundle branch block, ST-segment depression and T-wave inversion can be seen in the left lateral leads.
 # Mitral stenosis
 Characteristic findings include: